 Just as a shovel is a machine for digging a hole, a factory is a machine for producing goods.
 A factory is really just a complex machine, built by assembling a multitude of smaller machines in order to produce everything from Bic lighters, computer chips, steel plates, automobiles, medicines and the very food we eat – every device we need or enjoy in this affluent society comes to us through a factory.

-Consider that each factory as a highly-developed, specific-purpose machine.
-Just as that shovel makes a poor tool for painting your house, it is not cost effective to use an automobile factory to make lumber or computer chips.
+Consider that each factory is a highly-developed, specific-purpose machine.
+Just as that shovel makes a poor tool for painting your house, it is not cost-effective to use an automobile factory to make lumber or computer chips.
 A bolt can’t do the task done by a bearing.

-Universality of parts is an immense contributor to our social afluence.
+The universally interchangeable parts are an immense contributor to our social affluence.

-A small aside, roller bearings allow us to do so very many things but without the lubricating oil that makes friction virtually disappear, we’d be left with some scrape metal.
-While we aren’t taking energy directly out of that lubricating fluid, oil and grease makes our machines run further on less power, saving us energy.
+A small aside, roller bearings allow us to do so very many things but without the lubricating oil that makes friction virtually disappear, we’d be left with some scrap metal.
+While we aren’t taking energy directly out of lubricating fluid, oil and grease make our machines run further with less power, saving us energy.
 Yet even with almost no friction an immense amount of power is needed to turn the wheels of industry and commerce.

 Most of us will shift into park if our electrical power is temporarily cut by a storm.
 We’ll bundle up with a book if we can manage to find a bright enough candle.
 Some cold cuts and a bun will be our substitute for dinner.
 Sure, we’ll laugh and joke a bit, go to bed early without a shower, hoping tomorrow things will be back to normal.
 But what if that power is gone for a week?
 A month?
 Forever?
 But we’d still not be living the life of someone in sub-Sahara Africa.